paneves1/log_collector/README.md

   - Has a GUI
   - Choose the needed category
-  - N-sight logs are preloaded on the background to improve speed
+  - N-sight logs are preloaded in the background to improve performance
   - Logging is done
   - 7z and logs for the tool/actions are saved in %USERPROFILE%\Desktop